 I’m a list person and I found it to be very helpful to make a few lists of what you’re doing or where you’re going and plan your outfits from there.

 Make a separate list for each place you stop.
 One for ship attire, and then one for each port (Ketchikan, Juneau, and Skagway).

 Hopefully, by now you’ve chosen what excursions you are going to do or what your plans are for each port.
 This is almost necessary before you can choose what to wear!

 I had anticipated the towns in Alaska would be the coldest part of my trip but I was SO wrong.
+Your time on the ship is way colder.
 Being out at sea made for some very cold and windy days.

-Fleece lined leggings also worked great as a comfortable option that kept me warm (not to mention they are super compact to pack!).
+Fleece-lined leggings were my savior!
+I wore these as regualr leggins all around the ship.
+They worked great as a comfortable option that kept me warm (not to mention they are super compact to pack!).